sudhakar-1104/OpenBSD/README.md

 - **ULE Scheduler** (`scheduling.py`) — add multiple processes (priority, arrival time, burst time) and click "Start Scheduling" to watch a simulated priority-based round-robin execution.
 - **Synchronization** (`synchronization.py`) — click "Start Work" to run a live multi-threaded simulation of the construction-worker synchronization scenario described on the page.

-## Notes

-- The background image and logo referenced in `ui.py` are loaded from external URLs (Wikimedia and pxfuel), so an internet connection is required for the page to render with its intended styling.
-- `output.png` and `outputsync.png` are reference screenshots of the dashboard and synchronization simulation in action.